-To create clarity on the impacts of our design decisions we have introduced a carbon calculator.
+To create clarity on the impacts of our design decisions we have introduced a number of specific sustainability services, including an embodied and whole life carbon assessment, passivhaus designer and post-occupancy evaluations.
 This helps us to understand and better communicate how each and every design decision can have a cumulative effect upon, and help minimise, the carbon footprint of our projects.

 Together with you, we will target the most rigorous approaches to minimise the carbon footprints of projects.
 We are currently designing to the 'gold standard' Passivhaus principals on numerous projects in the studio, and have our first multiple occupancy passivhaus building on site.
 All the understanding we gain from each project is shared across the studio and with our peers to improve our shared approach to design for the future.

 Where there is value in what already exists, that will be our starting point.